 In the course we talk about how to find (and keep) great jobs, how to determine your rates, making editors love you, and lot’s more.
 It’s a great resource for beginners and pros alike.
 I promise, you’ll love it.

 For now, I want to help you get started finding jobs right now.
 Without further ado, here are a few ways that YOU can get freelance writing jobs of your own (and don’t forget to grab your FREE gift at the end):

 Write For Free

 I know, I know.
 No one wants to do this.
 And, it sucks.
-However, most of the high-paying writing jobs I have now were secured by sending a multitude of free guest posts ahead of time.
+However, most of the high-paying writing jobs I have now were secured by sending several free guest posts ahead of time.
 While you may not want to write for free in the long-term, this strategy really can work.
 Start by finding sites you want to write for.
 Then, send them some awesome posts that haven’t been published elsewhere.
-Make sure to ask them for a definitive answer so that you don’t lose that post if they choose not to run it.
+Make sure to ask them for a definitive answer so that you don’t lose that piece if they choose not to run it.
 Most big sites will be nice enough to respond and let you know either way.
 And, if you aren’t having much luck, keep trying!
 Sometimes it takes a while to find someone who will give you a chance.